piglinpotatoes/Potatodl/README.md

 ![screenshot of the Potatodownload command-line](https://github.com/piglinpotatoes/Potatodl/blob/main/Screenshot%202023-01-27%20212214.jpg?raw=true)
 This version is designed for the .NET framework.

-Move the "help.rtf" file into your build folder if you want the help menu to work
+Move the "help.rtf" file into your build folder if you want the help menu to work.
+If you have any trouble building or using the application please make an Issue or Pull request.